git4rk/ApplicationServeronCloud/latestUpdates.md

 ## September 19, 2016: Updated WebSphere Application Server in {{site.data.keyword.Bluemix_notm}}

-* Upgraded the WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} binaries so that new instances of WebSphere Application Server Liberty (Core and ND Plans) have fixpack 16.0.0.3 installed.
+* Upgraded the WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} binaries so that new instances of WebSphere Application Server Liberty (Core and ND Plans) have fix pack 16.0.0.3 installed.
 * Addressed [several security vulnerabilities](http://www-01.ibm.com/support/docview.wss?uid=swg21990236){: new_window} that affect WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} including:
   * A vulnerability in IBM WebSphere Application Server Liberty that could allow a remote attacker to conduct phishing attacks.
   * A vulnerability in IBM WebSphere Application Server Liberty to cross-site scripting in OpenID Connect clients.